Skip to main content

 The automation

-Name: Weekly dependency updates Trigger: Time-based (Weekly, Monday at 2 AM) Target: All projects with “backend” tag Steps:
+Name: Weekly dependency updates Trigger: Time-based (Weekly, Monday at 2 AM) Target: The project you created during Setup Steps:

 Step 1 (Prompt):